24002362/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 ## RESULT:
-Thus the given logic functions are implemented using and their operations are verified using Verilog programming.
+Thus, the Boolean function minimization was successfully implemented using Verilog.